Skip to content

 }

-// The minimum path cost from the left and top cells
+// Minimum path cost for left and upper cells

 int up = minPathSumDFSMem(grid, mem, i - 1, j);